 Players are tested in specific speed, strength, and agility settings to monitor their development throughout the year.

-Weekly Yoga sessions led by a Erica Deskins on Thursdays improve players’ flexibility, strength, and body control.
+Weekly yoga sessions improve players’ flexibility, strength, and body control.

 JTCC provides mental performance training both on and off the court.
 Each semester, Peter Lee, Senior Adviser Optimal Performance, and the coaches select areas of mental training emphasis for the players in the Champions Program including getting into an optimal performance state, goal setting, effective thinking, attention and focus control, imagery and visualization, stress and energy management.
 Parents will be invited to attend periodic evening training seminars with students.